barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 ```
 </details>

-### Authenticating the device
+## Authenticating the device

 The 3rd party application on the App User's phone needs to unambiguously and securely identify the user and her phone to
 Doordeck before unlocking a door.

-To achieve this, the [Doordeck mobile SDK][22] generates a new [Ed25519 keypair][23] with the user logging in to the device.
+To achieve this, the [Doordeck mobile SDK][22] generates a new [Ed25519 keypair][23], when the user logs in to the device.
 This is sent to Doordeck, "registered" against the App User's "profile" and comes back as a signed certificate.
 This proves
 * to the SDK that the server responding is indeed the Doordeck API, and
 * to the Doordeck API that the device belongs to a previously authorized App User (in subsequent unlock attempts).

 To emulate these steps manually, we can utilize the [Pynacl Python library][24], for generating and handling Ed25519 key material.
-After installing Pynacl, save the following Python 2.7 script as `ed25519.py` in the current working directory, so that
+After installing Pynacl, save the following Python 2.7 script as `ed25519.py` in the current working directory; we will be
-we can call its methods.
+calling its methods.

 <details markdown="1">
   <summary>Click to expand Python script</summary>